gschwind/web-intro/notebooks/32-exo-cv-background.md

 ### observations on cyclic tasks
 <!-- #endregion -->

-in a traditional language one would maybe consider writing something like
+in a Python language one would maybe consider writing something like

 <!-- #region cell_style="split" -->
 ```python